Friday, March 21, 2025

 We went to Disney Land, of course, as well as Knotts Berry Farm, The Wax Museum, and various other tourist sites - the most memorable of which was Sea World.
 Back then they still had the captive orcas, with their star attraction being Shamu.
 We arrived just moments before the Shamu Show started, so headed right over to the arena to get our seats.

 I distinctly remember Noel suggesting that we sit in the Splash Zone, but that we shouldn’t tell the girls what that meant.
 She was always one for a good practical joke, and this seemed a harmless one.
-So, we found four good seats down in the front and claimed them before sending Hank off to buy some snacks for everyone.
+So, we found five good seats down in the front and claimed them before sending Hank off to buy some snacks for everyone.
 He came back moments later with hamburgers for everyone (mine was a chicken burger) and we all settled down to munch on them while watching the show.

 We hadn’t gotten more than two or three bites before Shamu demonstrated exactly what they meant by the term Splash Zone.
 The amount of water she splashed on us was truly amazing.
 We were completely soaked in mere seconds!
 Like, totally drenched.
 I remember seeing both Kate and Lauren sitting looking like the entire ocean had just been dumped over their heads.
 They were still holding their hamburgers in their hands except that the bread had been completely dissolved so all they had in their hands was the beef patty with a limp piece of lettuce.
 Both of them were just stunned, sitting there trying to figure out what had just happened.